 “No way.”
-“Why not,” they spoke over each other.
+“Why not,” they speak over each other.

 “This is too much.
-If you guys are sleeping together, then I think you’re both gay.”
+If you guys are sleeping together, then you’re both gay.”

-Scott presented our defense.
+Scott presents our defense.
 “He saved my life, literally, the night after I told you about his cousin and him.”

 “Yeah, he really saved my life.
 We had a challenge race across the Bay at night, to prove who really was best.
 A boat would’ve hit me, but he pulled me out-of-the-way.”